Celebrating 2026 Summer Learning Week Across Alaska

 Yakutat Surf Club

-learn how to read tides, currents, wave conditions, buoys, and weather forecasting apps, listen to local Tlingit community members who come to share stories and songs that connect the land, sea, and sun, and spend time cleaning up the beaches.
+Youth begin the day learning how to read tides, currents, wave conditions, buoys, and weather forecasting apps.
+They then spend time in the water learning surfing techniques.
+During lunch, they listen to local Tlingit community members who come to share stories and songs that connect the land, sea, and sun.
+To close out each day, youth spend time cleaning up the beaches, learning the importance of land stewardship.

 By investing in local youth, the program helps ensure that knowledge, skills, and traditions remain rooted in the community, and that the youth gain a stronger understanding of the responsibility they share in protecting its natural resources and cultural heritage.